RyonGerringer/Zombie-Adventure-Game/README.md

 Please document findings.
 There is room for improvements as well as bug fixes.

-I would maybe like to develop this as a pygame
+I would like to develop this as a pygame
 2d game eventually.